DOONG2/movie-demand-prediction/README.md

 ## Data

-- All movie datas in Korea
+- All movie data in Korea
-- Naver review Datas
+- Naver review Data

 ## Stack